Crown Fountain: LEDs

+Structural challenges

 During construction the underground parking garage remained open.
 An additional challenge was designing the structure to facilitate interior access for ongoing maintenance and repairs, while accommodating two levels of underground parking underneath.
 The challenge was solved by combining a T-bar grid to absorb weight with about 150 "outriggers", or "tiebacks", inserted through the video wall to support the glass blocks and absorb wind loads.
 This design allows for the removal of individual glass blocks for cleaning or repair without disruption to the display.
 The filtered air inside the towers helps minimize the need for cleaning.
 Crown Fountains design not only included interior access for technical repairs, but also incorporated exemplary, non-discriminatory, barrier-free accessibility, because its interactivity is not limited to the able-bodied.
 The force of the water accounts for the entire range of possible interactive visitors.

 Dedication and operation

 Unveiling

 Construction of the video sculpture was completed for testing without the fountain's water features on May 18, 2004.
 Originally, Plensa had planned to have each face appear for 13 minutes, and this continued to be the targeted duration when the testing of the sculpture occurred.
 Eventually, professors at the School of the Art Institute of Chicago convinced him to use only five-minute videos.

 Plensa's design of Crown Fountain was unveiled to the public on July 16–18, during the 2004 grand opening celebrations for Millennium Park.
 At the time of the unveiling, Crown Fountain, like the nearby Cloud Gate, was incomplete because only 300 of the videos had been refined for public display.
 It was officially dedicated on July 24, 2004 as part of a special private fundraising party that raised $3 million for the Millennium Park Conservancy fund.